EkhatorOwen/activeRecordDemostration/readme.md

-This is the read me file
+This project was done to solidify the concept of active records in PHP.